webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/static.rst

 A Static Manifest allows for the declaration of servers local to your client, i.e. on-premise, or remote machines for which you may not have a configured Bcome cloud driver.

-In this simple example, we add a single server into the top-level inventory namespace.
+In this guide we'll add a single static server into the top-level inventory namespace.

 Directory structure